Analyzing the market isn’t just checking your charts – how can you become a consistent trader?

-OK, I understand the heading may be a little weird but bear with me a minute as this article may not only save you some cash but also lead to a massive improvement in your overall performance.
+OK, I understand the heading may be a little weird but bear with me a minute as this article may not only save you some cash but also lead to a massive improvement in your overall performance and to becoming a consistent trader.
 Now everyone understands the weather and the role it plays in our daily life, so I’ll be using it as my analogy.

 Rise & Shine it’s a new trading day

 When you get up each day, you either look out the window or check on the internet what the weather is going to be today.
 Why?
 Well, it determines what we wear and what activities we can potentially do today right.
 It’s not likely you’re going to go ahead with a planned picnic at the beach if the forecast is for rolling thunderstorms and torrential rain!

 Well, this is the same way you need to be able to read the markets and become a consistent trader.
 If you only have an MT4 platform, then you can’t see diddly-squat.
 All you can see is some prices on your charts.
 Sure that may tell you there is some volatility in the market, but you won’t know if it’s good volatility or bad and they will not alert you to potential problems around the corner.

 Analyzing the market should be the first thing you do each and every day

 To be a consistent trader, we analyze the market every day looking for potentially good trading opportunities.
 Analysing the markets involves checking the charts for trendlines & recent moves as well as incorporating past and future economic data releases.
 Once we’ve analyzed the market, you generally have a good idea if there are potentially good trades coming up or not.
 At the same time, before you do anything, you should be analyzing the ‘weather’ or overall market conditions.

 Are the major currency pairs trending, trading sideways or trading erratically?

 Trending markets are ‘sunshine with no chance of rain,’ they are great trading conditions.